Clicketyclick/TipsAndTricks/docs/Notepad++/Doxyit/README.md

 The entire configuration is stored in `doxyit.json`.

-You can modify the templates to your own purpuses - and add new file extensions.
+You can modify the templates to your own purposes - and add new file extensions.

 ```json
 	"title": "Data for Doxyit formatting",